TanStack/router/docs/guide/ssr.md

 Server Side Rendering (SSR) is the process of rendering a component on the server and sending the HTML markup to the client.
 The client then hydrates the markup into a fully interactive component.

-Ther are usually two different flavors of SSR to be considered:
+There are usually two different flavors of SSR to be considered:

 - Non-streaming SSR
   - The entire page is rendered on the server and sent to the client in one single HTML request, including the serialized data the application needs to hydrate on the client.